 A look at corporate volunteering

 Many business folks ask us about volunteering when we first start working together.
 They’re often looking for suggestions as to how to get employees to use their individual volunteer days because their team members don’t know how to get started finding the best non-profits to work with.
-Companies also inquire about organizing team volunteer days—what the benefits are, if it makes sense for their team, how to find a non-profit to work with, and how to get the most out of the relationship.
+Companies also inquire about organising team volunteer days—what the benefits are, if it makes sense for their team, how to find a non-profit to work with, and how to get the most out of the relationship.

-Volunteering has lots of advantages.
+Corporate volunteering has lots of advantages.
 It’s great for team building.
 It boosts employee engagement.
 And it helps your colleagues build a sense of personal satisfaction.

-But team volunteer days can take a lot of resources to organize and they don’t always have the financial impact that companies hope they will.
+But team volunteer days can take a lot of resources to organise and they don’t always have the financial impact that companies hope they will.
 We often find that big team volunteer days are better for team building than they are for non-profits.